cuhsat/RetroPie-Silent/README.md

 * Disables exit from EmulationStation

 ## Additional Files
-This repository also contains several diffs in case you want to recompile this packages.
+This repository also contains several diffs in case you want to recompile these packages.

 ### SysVinit
 These diffs removes any broadcast warnings from the `shutdown` command.